Joe just asked me if I got any water. No, Joe. I got coffee.

 “They seem to have gone through a rebranding.”

-We walked a little more thinking maybe we would go out, but then we peer pressured each other into going home and going to sleep.
+We walked more, thinking maybe we would go out, but then peer pressured each other into going home and going to sleep.
 I’m so proud of us.